gianlucaperna/Retina/README.md

 print( len_unique_percent(series) ) --> 7/16
 ```

-len_unique_percent exaplain how many differentation there is in a series, differently from max_value_count_percent, here we try to understand if our data vary continuously.
-Infact, here we look at how many time we see different values on the total of the values.
+len_unique_percent is the share of different values over all values in the list.
+It captures the differentation in a series.

-#### How modify config.py file
+#### Modifyint the configuration file
-If you are intersted in only some statistics, you can easly speed up the code deleting all that you don't need.
+If you are intersted in only some statistics, you can easly modify the **config.py** file and speed up Retina.
-For example, imagine that we want only the percentile 60 for each stats, we can write in the config.py file this:
+For example, imagine that we want only the percentile 60 for each stat, we can write:
 ```
 percentiles = ["p60"]
 ```
 In this way we avoid to compute all the other percentiles.

-## Retreive Logs

-Windows Webext Teams log Path:
+## Application log retrieval

+Webex application log path (Windows):
 ```
-C:\Users\{name_user}\AppData\Local\CiscoSpark\media\calls
+C:\Users\{username}\AppData\Local\CiscoSpark\media\calls
 ```
-WebRTC Chrome open the link before starting call:
+WebRTC application logs can be found in the browser (Chrome) at the following link:

 ```
 chrome://webrtc-internals/
 ```
-Before close the call press on
+Open the tab when you want to start capturing.
+Then before closing the call press on:
 ```
 create dump
 Download the PeerConnection updates and stats data
 ```

-## Plot
+## Plots

 Retina is able to produce in output different kind of plots, we can summarize them in 3 categories:
 - static
 - dyniamic
 - interactive

-In particular, when in Retina you use **-p** parameters, you then have to specify on of the three arguments written above.
+When using the **-p** plotting parameter, you have to specify on of the three arguments written above.

+##### Static plots
-With **-p static** you receive in output a folder per each flow inside the pcap, in which is stored different **.png** pictures, desbring different stats of the flow.
-In particular you will have chart for:
+With **-p static**  Retina creates a folder Plots and inside a folder per each flow inside the pcap, where it sores different figures in **.png** format, desbring different stats of the flow.
+If offers charts on bitrate, packet length, rtp timestamp, interarrival times.

-- bitrate
-- packet length
-- rtp timestamp
-- interarrival
+##### Dynamic plots

-If you specify instead **-p dynamic** you got the same as the static, but, in different **html** files for more responsive experience.
+With **-p dynamic** you get the same kind of plots as with the static plotting, but in different **html** files which are responsive (can be zoomed in, flows can be selected/disselected etc.).

+##### Interactive plots
-In the last case, that is **-p interactive** you got a **.pickle** file that you will upload on a dedicate dashboard that you can found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py .
+With **-p interactive** you get a **.pickle** file that you can upload on a dedicated dashboard that can be found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py .
-The last case is strongly suggested if you are interested in analyze your traffic in a really cool and responsive way.
+This is the recommended way to analyze the traffic.